ROBERT SIEGEL, HOST:

 SIEGEL: But if you started at 5,000, I'd think, ah, I can probably get her up to 5,200 or something.

 SIEGEL: Have you heard a lot of confirming anecdotes from people about this since your work was published?

 MASON: You know, I think that it's only recently been published as the first thing to say.
 On some level, I think it's fairly intuitive.
-You know, I get a little pushback from people about isn't it awkward to be really precise, and I think that's a valid statement and criticism.
-I can't provide a rule that's always going to work in any negotiation but what I can suggest to people is that you be well served to err on the side of being at least a little more specific.
-And then, looking for other ways to signal that your offer is based on some facts and figures, not on nothing.
+You know, I get a little pushback from people about, isn't it awkward to be really precise?
+And I think that's a valid statement and criticism.
+I can't provide a rule that's always going to work in any negotiation, but what I can suggest to people is that you'd be well served to err on the side of being at least a little more specific. and then looking for other ways to signal that your offer is based on some facts and figures, not on nothing.

 MASON: Thank you so much.